npnthanh/VNT-Restaurant/README.md

 ## Demo Login

+For the deployed demo, use the public POS URL above with:

+- `location_code`: `tbqdonghia`
+- `phone`: `0123456789`
+- `password`: `abc@123`

-After importing the sample database, you can reset a demo staff password with Tinker and use the first staff account already present in the dump:
+For a fresh local setup after importing the sample database, you can also reset a demo staff password with Tinker and use the first staff account already present in the dump:

 ```bash
 php artisan tinker